symfony/symfony-docs/quick_tour/en/03-The-Controller.markdown

 web service).
 Between two requests, Symfony stores the attributes in a cookie by using the native PHP sessions.

-This feature is provided by `WebBundle` and it can be enabled by adding the following line to `config.yml`:
+This feature is provided by `FoundationBundle` and it can be enabled by adding the following line to `config.yml`:

     [yml]